petusa/resume/resume.md

 | -------------------------- | ------------------ |
 | _Senior Software Engineer_ | _Nov 2025–Present_ |

-Working on critical backend services for Capital One’s mobile platform, serving millions of users.
+Working on critical backend services for Capital One’s mobile platform, serving millions of users in a large-scale distributed environment.

-- Operating and improving high-availability, secure, and performant services in a large-scale distributed environment
+- Operating and improving high-availability, secure, and performant services that handle sensitive financial data and transactions
 - Driving observability initiatives: defining SLI/SLOs, implementing distributed tracing, dashboards, and alerting
 - Supporting infrastructure migrations and continuous delivery of new features aligned with business goals
 - Collaborating across teams to improve reliability, incident response, and overall customer experience